th1j5/Solid-data-saver/README.md

 2. !!!
 Important: Due to some ridiculous unpatched [issue](https://github.com/solid/solid-cli/issues/15), for this to work following patch needs to be applied manually:
     - Go to `node_modules/@solid/cli/source/SolidClient.js` at line [110](https://github.com/solid/solid-cli/blob/4cf28cb271aa5de23fcff6e4d11ce1be48e48d19/src/SolidClient.js#L110).
     - Add `scope: ['openid']` to the `authenticate` object just like [here](https://github.com/solid/oidc-rp/blob/master/src/RelyingParty.js#L68).
-3. When fix is applied, use `node main.js` to run the datasaver program.
+3. When fix is applied, use `npm start` to run the datasaver program.